-The Controller: The chief accountant in an organization
+The Financial Controller: The chief accountant in an organisation

-After working for a CPA firm in public practice for a few years, most CPAs leave public accounting and go to work for a business or other organization.
+After working for an accountancy firm in public practice for a few years, most CAs leave public accounting and go to work for a business or other organisation.
 Usually, they start at a mid-level accounting position with fairly heavy accounting responsibilities, but some step in as the top accountant in charge of all accounting matters of a business.
-The top-level accountant in a business organization is usually called the Controller.
+The top-level accountant in a business organisation is usually called the Financial Controller, or chief accountant.

-The Controller designs the entire accounting system of the business and keeps it up-to-date with changes in the tax laws and changes in the accounting rules that govern reporting financial statements to outside lenders and owners.
-Controllers are responsible for hiring, training, evaluating, promoting, and sometimes firing the persons who hold the various bookkeeping and accounting positions in an organization - which range from payroll functions to the several different types of tax returns that have to be filed on time with different government agencies.
+The Financial Controller designs the entire accounting system of the business and keeps it up-to-date with changes in the tax laws and changes in the accounting rules that govern reporting financial statements to outside lenders and owners.
+Controllers are responsible for hiring, training, evaluating, promoting, and sometimes firing the persons who hold the various bookkeeping and accounting positions in an organisation - which range from payroll functions to the several different types of tax returns that have to be filed on time with different government agencies.

-The Controller is the lead person in the financial planning and budgeting process of the business organization.
-Furthermore, the Controller designs the accounting reports that all the various managers in the organization receive from the sales and marketing managers to the purchasing and procurement managers.
+The Controller is the lead person in the financial planning and budgeting process of the business organisation.
+Furthermore, the Financial Controller designs the accounting reports that all the various managers in the organisation receive - from the sales and marketing managers to the purchasing and procurement managers.
 These internal reports should be designed to fit the authority and responsibility of each manager; they should provide information for managers' decision-making analysis needs and the information they need to exercise effective control.

-The Controller also designs and monitors the accounting reports that go to the business's top-level vice presidents, the president, the chief executive officer of the business, and the board of directors.
+The Controller also designs and monitors the accounting reports that go to the business's top-level executives, the chief executive officer of the business, and the board of directors.
 All tough accounting questions and problems get referred to the Controller.
-The Controller needs good people management skills, should know how to communicate with all the non-accounting managers in the organization, and at the same time should be an "accountant's accountant" who has deep expertise in many areas of accounting.
+The Controller needs good people management skills, should know how to communicate with all the non-accounting managers in the organisation, and at the same time should be an 'accountant's accountant' who has deep expertise in many areas of accounting.

-Smaller businesses may have only one or two accountants.
-The full-time bookkeeper or office manager may carry out many of the duties that would belong to the Controller in a larger organization.
-Smaller businesses often call in a CPA in public practice to advise their accountants.
-The CPA may function more or less as a part-time Controller for a small business, preparing the annual income tax returns and helping to prepare the business's external financial reports.
+Smaller businesses may have only one or two 'accountants'.
+The full-time bookkeeper or office manager may carry out many of the duties that would belong to the Controller in a larger organisation.
+Smaller businesses often call in a chartered accountant in public practice to advise their accountants.
+The chartered accountant may function more or less as a part-time Controller for a small business, preparing the annual income tax returns and helping to prepare the business's external financial reports.